-Luau is the scripting language used in creating Roblox experiences.
-It is a statically-typed language based on the dynamically-typed Lua language, and uses type inference to infer types.
-These types are used in the IDE, for example when providing autocomplete suggestions.
-In this paper, we describe some of the goals of the Luau type system, focusing on where the goals are different from those of other type systems.
+Luau is the scripting language that powers user-generated experiences on the Roblox platform.
+It is a staticallytyped language, based on the dynamically-typed Lua language, with type inference.
+These types are used for providing editor assistance in Roblox Studio, the IDE for authoring Roblox experiences.
+Due to Roblox's uniquely heterogeneous developer community, Luau must operate in a somewhat different fashion than a traditional statically-typed language.
+In this paper, we describe some of the goals of the Luau type system, focusing on where the goals differ from those of other type systems.